Blog

 By addressing unconscious bias within your organization, at the very least, your hiring can help foster a more diverse workforce.
 When a team with more varied backgrounds works together, research suggests it makes smarter, more innovative decisions.

-In turn, you can create a company culture where each employee feels valued and knows that their path forward isn’t contingent on factors outside their control.
-Addressing unconscious bias at the recruitment stage also will most likely lead to better retention rates and almost certainly better staff productivity.
+In turn, you can create a company culture where employees feel valued and know their path forward isn’t contingent on factors outside their control.
+Addressing unconscious bias at the recruitment stage will likely lead to better retention rates and, almost certainly, better staff productivity.

 How to Remove Unconscious Bias From the Hiring Process